kevinfiol/etto/README.md

     emptyHtml: undefined,

     // initialCache: object
+    // used in conjunction with config.source;
-    // for use with a source function; in case you already have some cached data you'd like to initialize with Etto
+    // in case you already have some cached data you'd like to initialize with Etto
     initialCache: {},

     // selectPlaceholder: string